ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 We are currently in an alley with Grog facing two hoard guards.

-The ship is an entire community
+The ship is an entire self sustaining community.

+The zombies and raid is a distraction for the baron stealing some artifacts from the castle.